sondrew/dotfiles/README.md

 # dotfiles
-Helpful files for git projects and terminal navigation
+Terminal highlighting and helpful files for gitprojects